 Fresh or Dried?

 You can use both but there are situations in which I prefer using fresh or dried.
 If I am making a rub to put on the roast, I am going to go with dried rosemary.
-If I am going to rub some butter on the roast in the final minutes of cooking than I am going to include fresh rosemary.
+If I am going to rub some butter on the roast in the final minutes of cooking then I am going to include fresh rosemary.

 If you are in the market for some dried rosemary, try the Limestone Rosemary from Burlap & Barrel.
-This one is grown in Provence, France known for it's limestone rich soil that produces a rosemary with a complex flavor with notes of citrus.
+This one is grown in Provence, France known for it's limestone-rich soil that produces a rosemary with a complex flavor with notes of citrus.

 When it comes to using Bay Leaves, I prefer to go with dried ground leaves as I think they add flavor better than the whole dried leaves.
 It's one of the few things where I think having pre-ground is best.